tarundubey/kafkaPrototype/README.md

 You can [check the dev handbook in this doc](https://docs.google.com/document/d/11wsnakDdhI847snB4WvImbg5tpBRpH6WCd0-0q04vEk/edit?tab=t.0)

+Disclaimer: Major portion of tests and some portion of demo is generated using LLM.
+However base classes are majorly written by author

+Note: To deep dive - go step by step and read comments for clarification

 # Kafka Prototype

 A simplified implementation of Apache Kafka's core concepts, including: